JetBrains CodeCanvas 2024.2 Help

 • OS: any Linux distribution that includes GLIBC 2.27 or later.
 For example, CentOS 7+, Debian 9+, Ubuntu 20.04+.

-• Tools: Git, OpenSSH, util-linux, Docker.
+• Tools: Git, OpenSSH, util-linux, Docker (if you need Docker for your project).

 • Your base Docker image must adhere to the Filesystem Hierarchy Standard (FHS).

-The minimal viable Dockerfile:
+The minimal recommended Dockerfile:

 FROM ubuntu:latest # Install necessary tools RUN apt-get update && apt-get install -y \ openssh-server \ util-linux \ git \ docker.io